 When first learning about the commissioning process it is made clear that it is focused on helping owners inherit buildings that meet their requirements and function properly.
 Concurrently, the use of words like ensure and guarantee when referring to building operation and one's work are discouraged.
 As a discipline, CxAs are not responsible for the design or installation, and because of this their liability is limited.
 However, anyone who has been involved with construction knows responsibility can be hard to assign when something is not right.
 Everyone connected to the project becomes involved when litigation occurs and the commissioning authority is no different.
 Their involvement commonly takes the form of providing expert testimony and producing documents that will be used in the case.
 Even when not affiliated with the project some commissioning firms become involved by providing expert witness services.
 As a commonly touted benefit of litigation avoidance, commissioning may also be beneficial to the project should litigation occur.

 Relevant Codes and Standards

-- ASHRAE Guideline 0-2005: The Commissioning Process—the industry-accepted Commissioning Guideline.
+- ASHRAE Guideline 0-2013: The Commissioning Process—The industry accepted model Commissioning Guideline.

-- ASHRAE Standard 202P—Commissioning Process for Building Systems
+- ASHRAE Standard 202-2013, The Commissioning Process for Buildings and Systems

 - The Building Commissioning Guide by U.S. General Service Administration, 2005.

-Project Planning, Delivery, and Controls, Project Delivery Teams, Select Appropriate Design Professionals, Risk Management, Building Commissioning, Determine Project Performance Requirements, Document Compliance and Acceptance, Plan the Commissioning Process
+Project Planning, Delivery, and Controls, Project Delivery Teams, Select Appropriate Design Professionals, Risk Management, Building Commissioning, Determine Project Performance Requirements, Commissioning Document Compliance and Acceptance, Owner's Role and Responsibilities in the Commissioning Process